GENRC

 DESCRIPTION

 genrc is a generic helper program for writing system initialization scripts.
-Depending on the operation mode, it starts, stops, reconfigures or displays the status of a specific program.
+Depending on the operation mode, it starts, stops, reconfigures or displays current status of a specific program.

-The --program option or the GENRC_PROGRAM environment variable supplies the name of the program, which is used to determine whether the program is already running.
+The --program option supplies the name of the program, which is used to determine whether the program is already running.
 If not supplied, the first word (in the shell sense) from COMMAND is used.

 If --program is given, but --command is not, its value will be used as the command to run.